Manue-Towett/Youtube-Scraper/readme.md

 # Youtube Scraper
-Scrapes videos from a given channel
+Scrapes videos from a given channel.
 This project was inspired by the need to get data for a machine learning project

 ### Requires